ColasDroin/xmask_tutorial/questions.md

 <br/>

 * Are the footprints that we obtain for flat optics expected?
+They seem very different, and less smooth than the ones from round optics.
 Cf. figure below:

 ![](img/footprint.png)